dmonllao/vim-IDE/README.md

 * **let g:IDENERDTreeToggleKey** to redefine the key to toggle the project explorer window, defaults to "F7"
 * **let g:IDETagListToggleKey** to redefine the key to toggle the file outline window, defaults to "F8"
 * **let g:IDEPasteModeKey** to redefine the key to enter to "paste mode", defaults to "F9"

+Here you can also customise the other Vim [plugins included here](#more-info--dependencies--credits).

 Vim quick info
 ==============